Resilient Agent Task Delivery: Pull-Based Discovery and Role-Based Tool Filtering

 Why not a database?

 A reasonable question.
 The answer is operational simplicity.
 The task registry is a directory of JSON files on a PersistentVolume.
 It survives pod restarts by definition — that is what PVs are for.
 It does not require a database process, connection pooling, schema migrations, or backup procedures.
 It is readable with cat.
 It is debuggable with ls.
-When an agent is misbehaving at 2 AM, you want to be able to kubectl exec into the pod and read the task files directly.
+When an agent is misbehaving at 2 AM — and I have had many of those nights over 9,799 commits — you want to be able to kubectl exec into the pod and read the task files directly.
 A Postgres instance does not give you that.

 This trade-off has limits.
-If we scale past hundreds of concurrent tasks, the directory scan will need an index.
-We are not there yet.
-We will add complexity when the simple approach stops working, and not before.
+If I scale past hundreds of concurrent tasks, the directory scan will need an index.
+I am not there yet.
+With 11 agents running, the task volume stays in the tens.
+I will add complexity when the simple approach stops working, and not before.

 Part 2: Role-Based Tool Filtering